Skip to main content

 Royal Victoria Hotel Snowdonia, hotel in Cwm-y-glo

-At the foot of Mount Snowdon, the Royal Victoria Hotel is cradled between Lakes Llyn Padarn and Llyn Peries.
-Bedrooms have baths and showers and satellite TVs.
+At the foot of Mount Snowdon, The Royal Victoria Hotel is cradled between the lakes Llyn Padarn and Llyn Peris.
+Bedrooms have baths, showers, tea and coffee facilities and Freeview TVs.

 7.8